Not sure why you should choose expense reporting software in the first place. Read the first part of this article.

 These systems often form the backbone of companies.
 A new management solution needs to integrate with this ecosystem, without creating conflicts that would cause headaches for management.

-A good solution therefore has native connectors to integrate with ERP and accounting software, CRM software (customer relationship management), productivity software, etc. The new software should synchronise data with the other software, allowing for optimised flows and reporting.
+A good solution therefore has native connectors to integrate with ERP and accounting software, CRM software (customer relationship management), productivity software, etc. The new software should synchronize data with the other software, allowing for optimized flows and reporting.